StanJulia/StanIO.jl/README.md

 This package is related to similar [work in python by Brian Ward](https://github.com/WardBrian/stanio).
 Handling of tuples is based on Brian's reshape.py.

-Currently it converts Stan .csv files (including .csv files with complex variables, rectangular arrays, tuples and mixed tuples and arrays) to DataFrames and to NamedTuples (using `convert(NamedTuple, df)`).
+Currently it converts nested variables in Stan .csv files (including .csv files with complex variables, rectangular arrays, tuples and mixed tuples and arrays) to an array using `extract_reshape()`.

 ## Usage